fyellin/PuzzleSolver/README.md

 The following recursive algorithm is then followed.
 We have as input a dictionary of clues, and for each clue a set of possible values that the clue can take.

 1. If the dictionary is empty, we are done.
 Call `check_solution()`, and if that returns `true`, call `show_solution()`.
 Return.

 1. Find the clue that has the smallest number of possible values.
 If there is a tie, use the clue that has the longest length.
 If there is still a tie, pick one at random.

 1. If the number of possible values for this clue is zero, then return.

 1. For each possible value that this clue can take (the "current value"), do the following:
-   1. Call `post_clue_assignment_fixup`.
-Continue if this returns `false`.
+   1. If this current value is a duplicate, continue.

+   1. Look at all constraints associated with this clue.
+   For any constraint that has all but one clue assigned a value, restrict that clue to only have values that satisfy the constraint.
+Continue to the next "current value" if some constraint yields the empty set.

    1. Create a dictionary that is a copy of the current dictionary except:
       * The current clue is removed as a key
-      * Unless duplicate entries are allowed, remove the current value from all the other sets
       * If the current clue intersects with another clue, remove all entries that clash at the intersection.

    1. Recursively call this function

 # Sample code